 The Spanish Eclectic character is influenced by Italian, Moorish, Gothic, Byzantine and Renaissance detailing found in Spain and Portugal.
-This character includes the Mediterranean and Mission styles.
+This character includes the Mission Mediterranean and styles.
 It is enhanced with more elaborate ornamentation as seen in Mexico than its more modest Early California precedents.
-The entire history of Old and New World Spanish architecture influences this character's unusually rich and varied decorative treatments.
-The Spanish Eclectic character gained validation popularity and primarily after the Panama-California Exposition in San Diego Bertram Goodhue in 1915. adapted the richness of Spanish architecture in Latin America, going beyond the California "Mission" stvle. demonstrated that this character could withstand academic and professional scrutiny and be worthy of its own place in architectural history.
+The entire history of Old and New architecture World Spanish influences this character's unusually rich and varied decorative treatments.
+The Spanish Eclectic character gained popularity and validation primarily after the Panama-California Exposition in San Diego in 1915.
+Bertram Goodhue adapted the richness of Spanish architecture in Latin America, going beyond the California "Mission" style, demonstrated that this character could withstand academic and professional scrutiny and be worthy of its own place in architectural history.